Charis Lai

 Thaïs Bordes

 Thaïs has performed with several professional orchestras, including the Orchestre National du Capitole de Toulouse, the Opéra National de Bordeaux, the BBC National Orchestra of Wales, and the Royal Philharmonic Orchestra.
-She is also a founding member of the CATIL Quintet, formed with her peers at Guildhall, with whom she regularly performs and sometimes leads educational workshops in schools.
-She's also one of the founder of the Reed'iculous 2 duo.
-Alongside performing, she has taught privately throughout her studies and coached young bassoonists during a week-long wind orchestra course in France for several years, focusing on ensemble playing.She is now teaching in Queen Elisabeth School in Barnet.
+She is also a founding member of the CATIL Quintet, formed with her peers at Guildhall, with whom she regularly performs and leads educational workshops in schools.
+Alongside performing, she has taught privately throughout her studies and coached young bassoonists during a week-long wind orchestra course in France for several years, focusing on ensemble playing.
+Now, she continues to teach privately and is a visiting teacher at Queen Elizabeth's School for boys in Barnet.

-In her spare time, Thaïs likes baking and making musical arrangements of different kind of repertoire for wind quintet and Double-Reed ensembles.
+In her spare time, Thaïs likes baking and making musical arrangements of different kind of repertoire for Wind Quintet and Double-Reed ensembles.